 Is the tuning of a violin always the same?

 As we have discovered, the most classical way to tune the violin is in fifths.
 This will be the necessary tuning for most repertoire.
 However, it is also possible to tune a violin differently in order to simplify certain fingerings.
-The modification of the classical tuning of the open violin strings is called scordatura and is normally included at the beginning of music scores.
+Modification of the classical tuning of the open violin strings is called scordatura and is normally included at the beginning of music scores.
 You can of course experiment with open-string tuning by coming up with your own chord arrangements, especially for contemporary music.

 However, avoid over-tuning your violin, as you will risk snapping the strings.
 Violin strings are designed to remain at a specific tension and may not take well to constant changes.
 It is also important to realize that the instrument itself is affected by these various adjustments, which can fundamentally impact the overall tone quality.